Cat (Red Dwarf): 1980s

 The "Cat" first appeared in Red Dwarfs first episode "The End" (1988).
-The computer of the mining ship Red Dwarf, Holly (Norman Lovett), mentions that after a crisis where all of Red Dwarfs crew had died in a radiation leak, chicken soup machine repairman Dave Lister's (Craig Charles) pregnant cat, along with her unborn kittens, were sealed in the hold while Lister was put into stasis as punishment for keeping an unquarantined cat on board.
+The computer of the mining ship Red Dwarf, Holly (Norman Lovett), mentions that before the crisis where all of Red Dwarfs crew died in a radiation leak, chicken soup machine repairman Dave Lister's (Craig Charles) pregnant cat, along with her unborn kittens, were safely sealed in the hold, while Lister was put into stasis as punishment for keeping the unquarantined animal on board.
+This cat, Frankenstein, is mentioned by the Cat as a story he learnt about at school, describing her as "The holy mother, saved by Cloister the Stupid, who was frozen in time, and who gaveth of his life that we might live ... who shall returneth to lead us to Fuchal, the promised land," with Lister realising that "Cloister the Stupid" refers to himself.
 Lister is left in stasis for three million years until the radiation reaches normal levels.
-This cat, Frankenstein, is mentioned by the Cat as a story he learnt about at school, describing her as "The holy mother, saved by Cloister the Stupid, who was frozen in time, and who gaveth of his life that we might live ... who shall returneth to lead us to Fuchal, the promised land," with Lister realising that "Cloister the Stupid" refers to Lister.
-Holly also mentions that the Cat evolved from the cats who have been breeding in the hold for three million years.
-After reawakening from stasis, Lister, the only known human being in existence, tells Holly to set a course for Fuchal, which is actually the archipelago of Fiji, where Lister had originally intended to take Frankenstein three million years earlier as part of his five-year plan.
+Holly explains that during this time the cats evolved into humanoid lifeforms.
+After reawakening from stasis, Lister tells Holly to set a course for Fuchal, which is actually the archipelago of Fiji, where Lister had originally intended to take Frankenstein three million years earlier as part of his five-year plan.